Become a Probation Officer.

 Once you successfully complete your PQiP training, you will apply to become a Probation Officer with a starting salary of £29,038 (plus allowances if applicable).

-No two days are ever the same here, so you'll learn from each new situation that arises as you begin to build your career.
+No 2 days are ever the same here.
+You'll learn from each new situation that arises as you begin to build your career.
 All the while, you will be making a real difference to offenders and the public by helping to reduce the risk of reoffending.

 Throughout your career as a qualified Probation Officer, you'll continue to grow and develop.
-You can expect to work for the National Probation Service in each of the following areas:
+You can expect to work for the probation service in each of the following areas: